-As counsel to Cherry Hill Mortgage Investment Corporation, a Maryland corporation (the "Company"), we are transmitting for filing pursuant to the Securities Act of 1933, as amended (the "Securities Act"), Pre-Effective Amendment No. 2 ("Amendment No. 2") to the Company's Registration Statement on Form S-11 (File No. 333-188214) (the "Registration Statement") relating to the Company's proposed initial public offering, and the Company's responses to the comments of the Staff of the Division of Corporation Finance (the "Staff") of the Securities and Exchange Commission (the "Commission") contained in your letter dated May 31, 2013 relating to the Registration Statement.
+As counsel to Cherry Hill Mortgage Investment Corporation, a Maryland corporation (the "Company"), we are transmitting for filing pursuant to the Securities Act of 1933, as amended (the "Securities Act"), Pre-Effective Amendment No. 1 ("Amendment No. 1") to the Company's Registration Statement on Form S-11 (File No. 333-188214) (the "Registration Statement") relating to the Company's proposed initial public offering, and the Company's responses to the comments of the Staff of the Division of Corporation Finance (the "Staff") of the Securities and Exchange Commission (the "Commission") contained in your letter dated May 17, 2013 relating to the Registration Statement.

-For convenience of reference, each Staff comment contained in your May 31, 2013 comment letter is reprinted below in italics, numbered to correspond with the paragraph numbers assigned in your letter, and is followed by the corresponding response of the Company.
+For convenience of reference, each Staff comment contained in your May 17, 2013 comment letter is reprinted below in italics, numbered to correspond with the paragraph numbers assigned in your letter, and is followed by the corresponding response of the Company.

-We have provided to you four courtesy copies of this letter and four courtesy copies of Amendment No. 2 filed on the date hereof, which have been marked to reflect changes made to Pre-Effective Amendment No. 1 to the Registration Statement filed with the Commission on May 28, 2013.
-The changes reflected in Amendment No. 2 have been made in response to the Staff's comments and for the purpose of updating and revising certain information in the Registration Statement.
-All page references in responses are to pages of the marked version of Amendment No. 2.
+We have provided to you a courtesy copy of this letter and two courtesy copies of the Amendment No. 1 filed on the date hereof, one copy of which has been marked to reflect changes made to the Registration Statement file with the Commission on April 29, 2013.
+The changes reflected in the Amendment No. 1 have been made in response to the Staff's comments and for the purpose of updating and revising certain information in the Registration Statement.
+All page references in responses are to pages of the marked version of the Amendment No. 1.
 Capitalized terms used and not otherwise defined in this response letter that are defined in the Registration Statement shall have the meanings set forth in the Registration Statement.